Sammy Ameobi helps Nottingham Forest compound Stoke City's Championship woes | Goal.com

 SAMMY! 😍🏆 What a shift from this man 👌 #NFFC pic.twitter.com/FMgu2mg7UH— Nottingham Forest FC (@NFFC) September 27, 2019

-At the end of the thrilling encounter, 27-year-old forward was presented the Man of the Match award for his fine display.
+At the end of the thrilling encounter, the 27-year-old forward who arrived at the City Ground on a free transfer this summer, was presented the Man of the Match award for his fine display.

 Nigeria's Oghenekaro Etebo and Senegal's Badou Ndiaye started the encounter for Stoke City but the Senegalese midfielder was later replaced in the 51st minute.